 Are you sure of God’s love for us — or God’s love for you?

-(Note: This free online Bible study is adapted from the biblically-based book Who Do You Think You Are?)
+(Note: This free online Bible study on God’s love for us is adapted from the Bible-based book Who Do You Think You Are?)

 Do you experience God’s love for us?
 Or do you sometimes think you are all alone in the world?
 Or that God doesn’t love you?
 If so, you are not alone.
 Multitudes of people today, Christians and non-Christians, have similar thoughts.
 This was also true when Paul was alive.
 Look at what he said when he prayed that the Ephesians would deeply know God’s love.